Shaddadi/veritex/README.md

    * implementation of the related work ART for the repair comparison (~90 mins),
    * generation of figures and tables (~40 mins, majority of the time is spent on the plot of reachable domains).

-   The hardware requirement for second version is AWS, CPU: r5.12xlarge, 48vCPUs, 384 GB memory, no GPU.
+   The hardware requirements for second version are comparable to what we tested on: AWS r5.12xlarge instance, 48vCPUs, 384 GB memory, no GPU.

    ```bash
    cd cav22_artifact
    bash reproduce_results2.sh
    ```

 3. Export results from docker to host.
-If there is a 'permission' error, update the docker first.
-Here are also some potential [solutions](https://github.com/docker/for-linux/issues/564)
+If there is a 'permission' error, update the docker installation first.
+Here are also some potential [solutions](https://github.com/docker/for-linux/issues/564).
+For PATH_TO_YOUR_HOST, replace e.g. with a . for the current working directory.
    ```bash
    sudo docker cp cav_veritex:/veritex/cav22_artifact/results/. <PATH_TO_YOUR_HOST>
    ```

 ## Run experiments
 ### Demo